nrohit78/PigHive_StackExhangeData/README.md

 Task Details:

-1. Acquire the top 200,000 posts by viewcount
+1. Acquire the top 200,000 posts by viewcount from stack exchange (https://data.stackexchange.com/stackoverflow/queries)
 2. Using Pig or MapReduce , extract, transform and load the data as applicable
 3. Using Hive and/or MapReduce , get:
   I.